Spencer Bench Cabin is located at 1,900 feet in elevation at the end of the Spencer Bench Trail.

 Learn more about gear rental options for your trip

-To catch the train (reservations required) into the Spencer Whistle Stop, drive south from Anchorage on the Seward Highway to the Portage Rail Depot (Milepost 80) and check in at the Train station.
+During Summer months train transportation is required to reach the Spencer Whistlestop.
+To catch the train (reservations required) to the Spencer Whistle Stop, drive south from Anchorage on the Seward Highway to the Portage Rail Depot (Milepost 80) and check in at the Train station.
 In the winter months there are 2 snowmachine parking lots at Seward Highway Milepost 78 where snowmachines can access the Cabin by heading up the Placer River Valley.
-Note: Over snow access is condition dependent.
-Please call the Glacier Ranger District office (907-783-3242) for info on access via snowmachine.
+Please note: over snow access is condition dependent.
+For current conditions call the Glacier Ranger District office at (907) 783-3242.